nju-websoft/NJU_DBPractice/README.md

 * Lab 6 (future): Recovery, implement log manager and recovery manager to support WAL/ARIES recovery algorithm.

-The project is mostly inspired by [Rucbase](https://github.com/ruc-deke/rucbase-lab) , and some components follows the design of [BusTub](https://github.com/cmu-db/bustub),  [MiniOB](https://github.com/oceanbase/miniob).
+The project is mostly inspired by [Rucbase](https://github.com/ruc-deke/rucbase-lab) , and some components follow the design of [BusTub](https://github.com/cmu-db/bustub),  [MiniOB](https://github.com/oceanbase/miniob).
 Thanks for their great work!

 ## System requirements